-However, I constantly hear from people who tell me WordPress just isn’t working out for them, even after they have invested considerable time and energy.
+However, I often hear from people who tell me WordPress isn’t working out for them.
 Sometimes they are trying to build their own website.
 Other times, they already have a site, but are finding it a lot harder than they expected to add content or customize site design and features.
 In most cases, they did not realize there would be ongoing maintenance tasks to keep WordPress secure and updated once their site was built.

 The WordPress Self-Screening Test

-This comes up so often that I have created a self-test for people who are considering WordPress to help them decide if WordPress is right for them.
+I have created a self-test to help people who are considering WordPress decide if it is right for them.